3D Rendering, Transcoding, Radial Blur Performance

 This Single Core test is not reflective of real world performance, but it is useful to find out the performance of the individual core.

-That works out to a 14.3% better performance per clock, over the last-generation Ryzen.
+Because it has a 11.4% higher boost clock, that works out to a 10% better performance per clock, over the last-generation Ryzen.

 CINEBENCH R20 Multi Core Performance

 The Multi Core test shows the processor’s real-world 3D rendering performance.

 This is not a CINEBENCH benchmark result.
 The Multi-Threading Boost is our calculation of the performance boost that the processor’s Multi-Threading capability provides.